Castle: Vampire Culture

 In the case of Morgan Lockerby on Castle, it turns out that the “vampire” in question suffers from a genetic disorder known as porphyria.
 According to medical examiner Lanie Parish, “Its symptoms include extreme photosensitivity.
 The skin blisters when it’s exposed to the sun.
 Victims are prone to hallucinations, paranoia.”

-Joseph Laycock also mentions porphyria within the pages of Vampires Today but dismisses the assertion that the illness is an actual source of vampirism.
-“Although this theory is rarely applied to the modern vampire community, it received widespread media attention in the late 1980s, creating far more problems for porphyriacs than for vampires,” he states.
+Joseph Laycock also mentions porphyria within the pages of Vampires Today but dismisses the belief that the illness is the cause of vampirism.
+“Although this theory is rarely applied to the modern vampire community, it received widespread media attention in the late 1980s, creating far more problems for porphyriacs than for vampires,” he writes.
 “Several men considered divorcing their wives because they were porphyriacs.
 One woman became convinced that her porphyriac husband was sucking her blood in her sleep.
 She tried, unsuccessfully, to have a priest perform an exorcism on her husband.”

-While using porphyria as an explanation for Morgan Lockerby’s behavior contradicts Joseph Laycock’s thesis on modern vampires, other elements of “Vampire Weekend” depict the alternate lifestyle in a more positive manner.
-When asked if she ever witnessed anything unusual in regards to Matthew Freeman, for instance, the murder victim’s landlord replies, “The vampire thing was a little weird but my first husband was a Civil War re-enactor, so you tell me which is weirder.”
+While using porphyria as an explanation for Morgan Lockerby’s behavior contradicts Joseph Laycock’s views on modern vampires, other elements of “Vampire Weekend” depict the alternate lifestyle in a more positive manner.
+When asked if she ever witnessed anything unusual about Matthew Freeman, for instance, the murder victim’s landlord replies, “The vampire thing was a little weird but my first husband was a Civil War re-enactor, so you tell me which is weirder.”

-In addition to Richard Castle’s own unfiltered observations of lifestyle vampires, meanwhile, the usually straight-laced Kevin Ryan likewise offers detailed information about the community.
+In addition to Richard Castle’s own unfiltered observations of lifestyle vampires, meanwhile, the usually straight-laced Kevin Ryan provides his colleagues with a firsthand account of the community.
 “A vampire coven is like joining a church or a club,” the New York police detective explains.
 “You like to play golf, I like to play golf.
 You like to drink blood, I like to drink blood.”

 When asked how he knows so much about vampires, he replies, “I used to go out with a girl who was into the lifestyle.
 Deal breaker?
 She wanted to have sex in a coffin.
 I’m open minded but I’m not that open minded.”